The Relationship Between SEO and Subdomains

 A domain isn’t as simple as some might think, though.
 It is multiple parts and can experience multiple levels of personalization if you want.

 Let’s work backward through a domain.
-We will use our site as an example:

-The top-level domain, or TLD, is the last part of a basic domain name.
+The definition of top-level domain, or TLD, is the last part of a basic domain name.
 On our website, the TLD is the “.com” at the end.
 However, there are quite a few TLDs available for use at the end of the domain name.
 Some of the more common ones include:

 • .com